 For folks using the CM93 chart database, it's sometimes useful to know how new your charts are.
 Note that you cannot just look at the timestamps for the folders, as that will be the date you installed the charts.
 Here's a good method to find your chart database date: Open Windows Explorer and navigate to your CM93 folder.
 This is usually under either the root of your main drive, under your C‑Map folder (if you've installed C‑Map), or possibly under My Documents.
 Under your CM93 folder you should see a long list of folders, all with names that are just numbers.
 Pick any folder, open it, and you should see several folders with names that are just single letters.
 Open the C folder and set your View to Details, to see file dates.
 Click above the Dates column to sort by Dates.
 The newest file should be the date for your chart database (most of the files should have very similar dates).
 You can also check other folders to make sure of the individual file dates.

-As of 2013 we've seen CM93 chart databases dated 2000, 2002, 2005, 2006, 2008, 2009 and 2010.
-All of them have noticeable improvements over their predecessors.
-Obviously, it's best to have the latest charts.
-We also carry paper charts for wherever we go, despite having 4 computers on board, all with electronic navigation packages, and despite having 6 GPSs on board.
+As of 2015 we've seen CM93 chart databases dated 2000, 2002, 2005, 2006, 2008, 2009 and 2010.
+All of them have noticeable differences over their predecessors, not always good.
+While we try to have the latest charts, some of the earlier chart databases had more detail in certain areas, although older charts tend to be less accurate.
+We also carry paper charts for wherever we go, despite having 4 computers on board, all with electronic navigation packages, and despite having 9 GPSs on board.

 MaxSea, by the French company I&M, is another navigation program in wide use by cruisers.
 Many use pirated versions even if they own legitimate licenses, as the licensing mechanism is complicated and prone to failure, and who wants their nav‑program to suddenly fail just when you need it.
 MaxSea versions 10 and 11 had no AIS alarms to warn you of approaching vessels, and higher versions can't read CM93 charts, severely limiting the program's usefulness.
 Presumably this is because too many people already have the CM93 chart database and I&M would like to sell their own electronic charts.
 I&Ms new charts are certainly very nice, but they're also hideously expensive.
 Their pricing scheme is OK for those who only stay in 1 area, but it's very expensive for us world cruisers who keep needing access to new areas as we cruise around the world.
 But now that OpenCPN reads and displays the CM93 charts (and does most everything else that we want a navigation program to do) we don't much care about MaxSea.